Wheelwrights' Charity

 The Wheelwrights' Charity does not have a formal public application process or online portal.
 The charity operates through:

-- Direct identification of organizations they would like to support
+- Direct identification of organisations they would like to support

 - Responding to unsolicited requests from charities